usnistgov/NFIQ2/README.md

-versions, NIST has chosen to rely on the latest release of OpenCV 4 as of this writing. **Using a different version of OpenCV may result in unstable NFIQ 2 scores and is not supported.** Future updates to OpenCV versions should run the compliance test and larger sequestered tests without differences.
+versions, NIST has chosen to rely on the latest release of OpenCV 4 as of this writing. **Using a different version of OpenCV may result in unstable NFIQ 2 scores and is not supported.** Future updates to OpenCV versions should run the conformance test and larger sequestered tests without differences.

 Known Limitations
 -----------------